AdamHutchison/collection/README.md

 Allows a collection to be sorted using a defined function.
 The function passed to Sort is used to determine how the collection should be sorted The function accepts two items from the collection that can be compared to dictate the sorting order.

-Sorting in accending order: If you wish to sort the collection in accending order then the function should return true if item1 should be placed lower than item2 e.g.
+Sorting in ascending order: If you wish to sort the collection in ascending order then the function should return true if item1 should be placed lower than item2 e.g.

 ```
 c := Collection[int]{